4. Player movement basics¶

 In this chapter, we will focus on the fundamental governing equations for the air and ground player movements, and the exploitation of some of the miscellaneous physical phenomena.
 This chapter also serves as a prerequisite to Strafing.

 Like other entities in the Half-Life universe, the player experiences gravity.
-Whenever the player is in the air, a constant downward acceleration will be applied.
+Whenever the player is in the air, the waterlevel is less than 2, and not waterjumping (see Waterjump), a constant downward acceleration will be applied.
 The gravity in the Half-Life universe works in a similar way to the Newtonian gravity in the real world.
 Namely, a free falling object experiences a constant acceleration of , with value specified by

 where is may be called the entity gravity, which is a modifier that scales the default gravity.
 Typically, , though it can take a fractional value in Xen, for example.
 The consequence of a constant acceleration is that the velocity and position of the object at time is

 Recall that the Half-Life universe runs at quantised time, that is assuming constant frame rate we may write .
 Or, after one frame.
-In Half-Life physics, the new position is not updated directly using the position equation above, but rather, it is obtained by integrating the velocity, namely .
-This position update step is done in the
+In Half-Life physics, the new position is not updated directly using the position equation above, but rather, it is obtained by a position update step described in Position update.

 Looking closely at the code of

-PM_PlayerMove, we see that the game applies half gravity to the player before position update by
+PM_PlayerMove, we see that the game applies half gravity to the player before acceleration and position update by using

-PM_FixupGravityVelocity.
-To see why, ignoring Basevelocity, we write the vertical velocity after the first half of gravity as
+To see the game splits the gravity computation into halves like so, ignoring basevelocity, we write the vertical velocity after the first half of gravity as

 The position update step follows from there, by computing the new vertical position